Developing family-centered policy grounded in listening

 WHAT WE’RE PLANNING

-Compare findings from the Thriving Families initiative against rigorous data and evidence.
+Compare thematic findings from the Thriving Families initiative against rigorous data and evidence.

 ORIGINAL OBJECTIVE